GMARUM/cdo-scripts/README.md

 # cdo-scripts
-Repository for  Climate Data Operators scripts
+Repository for  Climate Data Operators scripts.
+Here is stored all cdo scripts that can be usefull for gmar and other people